-Joints are connections between at least two bones.
-Each joint is made up of the surfaces of the bones involved, a joint cavity and a joint capsule.
+Most joints are movable connections between at least two bones.
+These joints are made up of the surfaces of the bones involved, a joint cavity filled with fluid, and a joint capsule.

 The joint surfaces (articular surfaces) of the bones are covered with a layer of cartilage.
 It provides a smooth surface to stop the bones in movable joints from rubbing against each other too much.
 The cartilage passes the pressure in the joint on to the bone underneath it.
 This is especially important in joints that bear heavier loads, such as hip or knee joints.

 Protective joint capsules

 The surfaces of the joint are separated by a thin space.
 The joint capsule seals the joint airtight from the outside.
 The space that results is called the joint cavity (or synovial cavity).
 The joint capsule has an inner and an outer layer.
 In the inner layer there are blood vessels and nerves.
 The nerves pass on information about what position the joint is in, and send pain signals to the brain.

 The outer layer of the joint capsule is made up of firm fibrous tissue.
 If a joint is immobilized (kept still) for a long period of time, these fibers may become shorter: The joint capsule shrinks and the joint is no longer as moveable.
 This is why it’s important to do mobilizing exercises to keep moving joints after injury or when confined to bed for a longer time.

 Many different shapes and well-lubricated